tkhyn/djangorecipebook/README.rst

 The ``makemigrations`` recipe will generate:

-- Django 1.7 migrations if you are using Django 1.7
+- Django 1.7+ migrations if you are using Django 1.7+
 - south_ migrations if:
-   - you are using Django 1.7 and provide a value for the ``south`` option
+   - you are using Django 1.7+ and provide a value for the ``south`` option
    - or you are using Django < 1.7, whatever the value of the ``south`` option

+When using south migrations, the ``--init`` command line option can be provided when invoking the script. ``--init`` has no effect whatsoever on Django 1.7+ migrations.

 Create options